-Practitioners who use the Lidcombe Program are known by various terms including, but not limited to, speech pathologist (Australia), speech-language pathologist (North America), speech and language therapist (United Kingdom), Logopäde (Germany), orthophoniste (France), logopædagog (Demark) and logopedist (Netherlands).
+The Lidcombe Program is administered only by speech pathologists, who are known by various terms including, but not limited to, speech pathologist (Australia), speech-language pathologist (North America), speech and language therapist (United Kingdom), Logopäd (Germany), orthophoniste (France), logopædagog (Demark) and logopedist (Netherlands).
 In this guide the generic term clinician is used.
 The Lidcombe Program is endorsed by the professional associations of several countries.^{1,2,3}